timok81/cf-meet/README.md

 # Meet App

 A serverless, progressive web application (PWA) built with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.
+The app may be viewed here: https://cf-meet.vercel.app/

 ## Installation